Martin-Morrey/semiafa/README.md

 ## To Do List
  - check date range of specified insolation .pkl is compatible with current run
  - report insolation delta from shading for each year
+ - average insolation from multiple latitudes (currenty 75N only)
  - add parameter to measure benefit from retaining multi-season ice?
+ - take account of sunlight reaching southerly latitudes first
+ - albedos as config parameters